bertini36/GMM/README.md

-# Inference in Gaussian Mixture Model
+# Variational Inference in Gaussian Mixture Model

 This repo contains different variational methods to learn a Gaussian Mixture Model (GMM) and an Univariate Gaussian (UGM) from data.
 It also contains